Phonicmas/Warhammer40kCore/README.md

 ## Ideas
 1. Make Imperium faction use different chapter armor for different raids.
 (Faction Module)
-2. Mechinator stuff, servo skulls (New module)

 ## Fixes to do
-1. Psytrainer quest reward giving access to paths without psyker gene.
-(VPE thing, need to look into code and harmony fix it?)
-(Psycast Module)
-2. Patch for immortals mod when person is afflitced with nurgles rot (Psycast Module)
-3. Marine can show up as slaves, they shouldnt (Faction Module)

 ## New Module Ideas
 1. Chaos Module (Currently Making)